arunupadhyay1/BridgeLabz-2113100005/README.md

 #13-02-2025
 Read about sorting algorithms such as Bubble Sort, Insertion Sort, Merge Sort, Selection Sort,	Heap Sort,	Counting Sort, Radix Sort, Bucket Sort, and Quick Sort.
 Submitted the assignment of Sorting algorithms on 14-02-2025.

+#16-02-2025
+Read the concept of StringBuilder, StringBuffer, FileReader, InputStreamReader, Linear Search, and Binary Search.
+Submitted the assignment of Linear and Binary search on 16-02-2025.